The heat around Europe's hydrogen future

 blog author

-Time is of the essence - we have around five years to be fully onboard with utilising green hydrogen whereas wind and solar energy had around 20 years of funding to make them viable sources of renewable power.
+Time is of the essence - we have around five years to be fully onboard with utilizing green hydrogen whereas wind and solar energy had around 20 years of funding to make them viable sources of renewable power.
 The clock is now ticking to make green hydrogen an affordable and scalable energy solution for Europe and the rest of the world.

 From the benefits of ammonia to the clean tech scale-up coalition, here are my takeaways on the initiatives that will be core to speedy adoption across the region.